reedcodes/talks/src/html/2021-pcaaca/markdown/01-human.md

 </div>

 Notes:
+several SF films have woven into their narrative
 1. BRB - Martha gets a synthetic Ash and wrestles with her feelings
 1. Dolls have memories wiped, Ballard tries to get authorities to see them as "people"
 1. Caleb's boss Nathan asks him to perform a Turning test on Ava